-Questioning updated by the SENDCo, class Target group questioning teacher, parent/carers and pupil Adult observations where appropriate, at least 3 times per Care & Guidance meetings / plans academic year with interim review Lesson observations dates scheduled.
-SEMH Matrices Individual pupil targets and provision are reviewed at least every term (6 SEND is represented at Senior Leadership Team level by the times per year with any adjustments SENDCo. shared with parents/carers.)
-These are reviewed with parents at least 3 The SENDCo is also part of the Care & Guidance Team as well as the Welltimes per year. • Children on the Record of Need Being Team, complete a Pupil Passport with the SENDCo or key staff to ensure their voice is captured and to inform provision and next steps (at least 3 times per academic year).
-External specialist provision is provided or signposted to those pupils in need, including to the school's allocated Education Mental Health Practitioner, Clear, Dreadnought, Penhaligon's Friends and other counselling services.
+- process.
+Our pupil's views are supported through individual needs centred planning, target and outcome setting. - SEND Action Plans are reviewed and updated by the SENDCo, class teacher, parent/carers and pupil where appropriate, at least 3 times per academic year with interim review dates scheduled. - Individual pupil targets and provision are reviewed at least every term (6 times per year with any adjustments shared with parents/carers.)
+These are reviewed with parents at least 3 times per year. - Children on the Record of Need complete a Pupil Passport with the SENDCo or key staff to ensure their voice is captured and to inform provision and next steps (at least 3 times per academic year). - External specialist provision is provided or signposted to those pupils in need, including to the school's allocated Education Mental Health Practitioner, Clear, Dreadnought, Penhaligon's Friends and other counselling services.